Master of Finance

 When is the MFin Program start date?

-Applicants admitted to the MFin program in 2019 were required to be on campus the first week of July.
-After the summer term, all MFin students attend the MFin Integration Day in early September 2019.
+The MFin program typically starts on July 1.
+After the summer term, all MFin students attend the MFin Integration Day in early September.
 This event is an important component of the MFin program and is focused on building a cohesive and inclusive cross-class community as we welcome back our returning 18-month MFins and introduce them to our new class.
 The activities include numerous community building exercises and networking opportunities.

 Why not offer a degree in financial engineering?